David Ellis (architect): ADSB JK to 12 School

 The ADSB (Algoma District School Board) hired architects David Ellis Architect and Teeple Architect to design a space for the entire community of Hornepayne, ON, to use as a school for all ages.
 The building features a double-sized gymnasium with a curtain wall to give the ability to split it into two smaller spaces allowing multi-use rooms, a theme seen throughout the design.
 The project also utilizes many methods of energy saving and environmentally friendly techniques, such as the in-ground geothermal heating system.
 This system consists of seventy-two, 100m deep wells in order to naturally heat/cool the structure.

-Lakehead University, Centre for Advanced Studies in Engineering + Sciences

-The revitalization of the Northern communities came back to life after David returned from Malaysia.
-The idea and philosophy of revitalization and togetherness came from David Ellis’ design choices in NET positive architecture at Carleton, as well as the thought into establishing the concept for the Malaysian Health Development project.
-This happened when the firm began designing the Essar Convergence Center in Sault Ste Marie, Ontario.
-Mr. Ellis is quoted saying that he wanted to keep the original tower outside the Sault Ste.
-Marie Events center (GFL Memorial Gardens) as it remains a cultural image of the downtown core of Sault Ste Marie.
-David believed that through small additions and changes the old site can become rejuvenated and adapted to work for future programming.
-Succeeding in this action, David not only kept the memorial tower, he also left much of the existing brickwork on the exterior walls and did not edit the topology of the site, lending it to create a dynamic staircase that now signifies a main entry point.